References #

 Example #

-Let’s write a custom resolver in shell language that:
+Let’s write a custom locator as a shell script that:

 #!/bin/sh